Posted on: 08 October 2018

 - Footwear should fit comfortably around the heel and ankle and the laces should not cause discomfort when tied.

 If your business has employees, it is a legal requirement to supply Personal Protective Equipment (PPE) such as safety boots and footwear at no cost to the worker.
 Despite your best efforts to provide suitable PPE, we all know workplace injuries can happen, which is why employers' liability cover is also required by law.
 If you’re working alone, you could also consider personal accident cover as part of your tradesman insurance policy.

-Premierline specialise in arranging insurance for contractors, if you would like to review your insurance arrangements, call us today to speak to an insurance advisor.
+If you would like to review your insurance arrangements, call us today to speak to an insurance advisor.

 Source: Zywave Inc. Construction Playing it Safe: Choosing the right Footwear

 Compare business insurance